PiotrBerebecki/trainline-react-crash-course/exercises/12-validation/readme.md

   * Remember the Book example?
 Review the code;

-Edit index.jsx, BookForm.jsx and Book.jsx so that:
+Edit index.js, BookForm.js and Book.js so that:
   1. All components validate its props accordingly.
 If a prop is required for the component to work properly, it should be validated as that.

 ### Resources